PW-Hansen/Anbennar-Dwarovar-Dungeon-Generator/README.md

 # draw.io guidelines
 The following should be adhered to when creating the draw.io diagram:
 * Delete all boxes which are not intended as events for the dungeon.
+(Alternatively, make a clean page from which the .xml file can be generated.)
 * Make sure that all arrows originate from an option and end at the head/title of an event, and that it is attached to one of the connection points for the latter.
 * Stick to the standards laid out in the example: Green for success, red for failure (with the title "Game Over" if it should result in a premature end of the dungeon expedition), orange-ish for successfully completing the floor, and so on.
 * Options with a success/fail outcomes should have either "(E)", "(M)", or "(H)" at the end to denote difficulty, currently corresponding to a base success chance of 80%, 60%, and 40% respectively.
 Alternatively, a base success chance can be set by ending the option text with "(X)", where X is an integer.
 If no parenthesis is present, the script will set the base success chance to easy.
 * All events must have at least one option which does not require supplies.
-* Options with a success outcome must have a second outcome as well.
+* Options with a success outcome must have two outcomes.
+* Party statistics changes in options must be seperated by commas.

 # Script usage
 * Run the script.